 Adjudicated upon a bail petition involving a case of honour killing.
 The High Court while adjudicating upon the case was of the opinion that even after 73 years of Independence social evils like the practice of honour killings is still prevalent in India held by Justice K. Lakshman.
 Even after such advanced thinking and modern mindsets the society believes and carries out such practices which are unethical and against the fundamental rights of the citizens.
 The High Court while adjudicating upon the bail plea stated above in the case of Gudur Sandeep Reddy & Ors.
 Vs. the State of Telangana [Criminal Petition No. 5819, 5939, 6095 & 6097 of 2020].

 The brief facts of the case are that the Accused i.e. Petitioners were the parents and relatives of the Complainant.
-Complainant had married without the consent of the accused with the deceased i.e. her husband.
+The complainant had married without the consent of the accused with the deceased i.e. her husband.
 The Accused did not approve of the relationship as the complainant and the deceased belonged to different caste and so the accused tried to convince the complainant to leave the deceased and return back home.
 The Complainant did not listen to the accused and they felt insulted.
 The Accused conspired and murder the husband of the complainant.
 As the murder was due to inter-caste marriage the case was of honour killing.
 The charges of conspiracy, kidnapping and murder were framed against all the accused and they were all arrested.
-Hence, they filed a petition for grant of bail.
+Hence, they filed a petition for a grant of bail.

 The Court came down heavily upon the Police Authorities as well as the Complainant had asked for help from the local police station for protection but no such efforts were made by the Police to prevent the incident and hence their conduct was not satisfactory and they have failed in carrying out their duty.
-The High Court instructed the police to take proper steps and precaution to prevent such incidents in the future.
+The High Court instructed the police to take proper steps and precautions to prevent such incidents in the future.